alukach/alukach.github.io/resume/source/alukach.md

 ### Summary {#profile}

 Self-driven full-stack developer.
-Well versed in open-source Unix-based systems.
-Excellent communication skills, fan of team building and inter-team mentorship.
+Well-versed in open source Unix-based systems.
+Excellent communication skills, fan of team building and inter team mentorship.
 Affinity for debugging and tuning systems.
 Genuinely enthusiastic about learning, building, and shipping.

 ---